cragtok/next_js_features_app/README.md

 - On submission, use fetch to POST the data to the Route.
 - Display a success message or error to the user.
 - On success, show what the user entered.

+### Middleware

+AB-testing - `/middleware/ab-testing`
+- Redirect a percentage of users to an alternative version of a page (e.g., `/home-a` vs. `/home-b`) or inject a feature flag into the request, which components can then read to render different UI.

+User Info logging - `/middleware/log`
+- Log the user's IP, useragent, requested path, timestamp

 ### Image Optimization??